This post may contain affiliate links. Please see my disclosure policy for details.

 Having lived in Delhi for over a year and backpacked (almost) all over this country, I couldn’t believe that I still had the southern state of Kerala to check off my list.

-Thankfully, India Someday came onboard to plan out the perfect 7 days in Kerala itinerary for me to make it happen.
+Thankfully, India Someday came on board to plan out the perfect 7 days in Kerala itinerary for me to make it happen.

-I gave them the amount of days I was planning to visit Kerala and they worked out the ideal itinerary to make the most out of my trip there!
+I gave them the number of days I was planning to visit Kerala and they worked out the ideal itinerary to make the most out of my trip there!
 It really took the stress out of it, as they booked my transport, hotels, activities, the lot.

-I spent a week in Kerala exploring the historic Fort Kochi, frolicking in the tea plantations of Munnar and cruising down the Alleppey Backwaters.
+I spent a week in Kerala exploring the historic Fort Kochi, frolicking in the tea plantations of Munnar, and cruising down the Alleppey Backwaters.

-Here’s the perfect 7 days in Kerala itinerary, make sure you steal it to have the best trip.
+Here is my perfect 7 days in Kerala itinerary, make sure you steal it to have the best trip.

-They have extensive contacts with luxury hotels and cosy homestay’s so you can plan your holiday based on your budget and preferences.
+They have extensive contacts with luxury hotels and cosy homestays so you can plan your holiday based on your budget and preferences.

 I personally stayed at a lot of boutique homestay’s while in Kerala and absolutely loved them!
 They were so unique and the cherry on top (for me at least) was that they were in heritage buildings so you were living the history while there too!